stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

 OUTGROUP=BABOON

 # loop throguh the populations to generate the pop file as input to admixtools
-for i in BABOON CHN ECU HND UGA ANCIENT; do
+for i in BABOON CHN HND UGA ANCIENT; do
-     for j in  BABOON CHN ECU HND UGA ANCIENT; do if [[ "$i" == "$j" ]] || [[ "$i" == "$OUTGROUP" ]] || [[ "$j" == "$OUTGROUP" ]]; then
+     for j in  BABOON CHN HND UGA ANCIENT; do if [[ "$i" == "$j" ]] || [[ "$i" == "$OUTGROUP" ]] || [[ "$j" == "$OUTGROUP" ]]; then
                :
                else